Raleigh Power Morcellator Injury Attorney

 What Are Power Morcellators?

 Power morcellators are medical devices used to facilitate the removal of uterine fibroids during fibroid surgery, and they're also commonly used during hysterectomies.
-The morcellator cuts uterine tissue into tiny pieces, making it easier to remove this tissue through a small incision during a laproscopic surgical procedure.
+The morcellator cuts uterine tissue into tiny pieces, making it easier to remove this tissue through a small incision during a laparoscopic surgical procedure.

 The use of a morcellator during a hysterectomy or fibroid surgery became popular due to the fact that it resulted in a less invasive procedure.
 The benefits of this method included shorter recovery time, smaller scars, fewer complications, and less pain.